antoniolg/LimeApp/README.md

 This App will be updated on every new tutorial added.
 What you can currently find:

+* __Sliding Pane Layout__: An example of SlidingPaneLayout implementation, another new layout from Support Library r13.

+* __Drawer Layout__: An example of Drawer Layout implementation, optimized to be used with ActionBarSherlock.

 * __Action Bar Refresh__: when the user clicks the Refresh Button, an indeterminate <tt>ProgressBar</tt> is shown until the operation is performed.

+* __Test connectivity status live__: A broadcast receiver intercepts connectivity changes and updates the UI.

 * __Action Bar Search__: A search action lets the user search for something by showing a textbox on Action Bar.